MillionConcepts/gfcat_paper/README.md

 # gfcat_paper
-work in progress; caveat emptor
+summary article on the gfcat project --- this is a work in progress, caveat emptor